mmhasnat17/ToggleAttribute/README.md

 Further installation instruction: https://classic.yarnpkg.com/en/docs/install/#mac-stable

-2) Access the Toggle App folder: cd toggleapp
+2) Download the zip and cd into the folder

 3) In the terminal use: yarn && yarn start